Atomically clean free-standing two-dimensional materials through heating in ultra-high vacuum

 \subsubsection{Hexagonal boron nitride}

 Upon investigating the pre-cleaned samples, we observed that the quality of the transferred \acrshort{hbn} was inferior to that of graphene made via the same transfer method.
 Firstly, the suspended regions showed more holes and folds compared to graphene, likely originating from the transfer process.
-Secondly, a large fraction of the surface was covered in stacked multilayer structures, most of which appeared to emerge from SiO$_2$ nanoclusters (Supplementary Figure \ref{fig:SiO2_EELS_multilayer_new}, Supporting Information).
-Given that almost all of these multilayer structures were found around said clusters, we presume that they were introduced during the sample growth, possibly from evaporation of SiO$_2$ from the quartz tube during the \acrshort{cvd} growth process,\cite{ruiz_silicon_2014} rather than during storage or transfer.
-Together, these two sources contributed to an estimated monolayer coverage of only around 50\% (Supplementary Figure \ref{fig:SiO2_EELS_multilayer_new}, Supporting Information), the highest among the three \acrshort{hbn} suppliers considered for this study (Supplementary Figure \ref{fig:hbn_quality_comparison}, Supporting Information), compared to practically 100\% for graphene, despite the similar sample preparation procedures.
-This is also reflected in the strong variation of measured clean monolayer area (Figure \ref{fig:temperature_comparison_hbn}a) across all temperatures, which is largely due to differences in monolayer coverage per imaged area, rather than local variations in residual contamination at a given temperature.
+Secondly, a large fraction of the surface consisted of multilayer structures, which appeared to emerge from SiO$_2$ nanoclusters (Supplementary Figure~\ref{fig:SiO2_EELS_multilayer_new}, Supporting Information).
+We presume that they were introduced during the sample growth, possibly from evaporation of SiO$_2$ from the quartz tube during the \acrshort{cvd} growth process\cite{ruiz_silicon_2014}, rather than during storage or transfer.
+Together, these two sources contributed to an estimated monolayer coverage of only around 50\% (Supplementary Figure~\ref{fig:SiO2_EELS_multilayer_new}, Supporting Information), the highest among the three \acrshort{hbn} suppliers considered for this study (Supplementary Figure~\ref{fig:hbn_quality_comparison}, Supporting Information), compared to practically 100\% for graphene, despite the similar sample preparation procedures.
+This is also reflected in the strong variation of measured clean monolayer area (Figure~\ref{fig:temperature_comparison_hbn}a) across all temperatures, which is largely due to differences in monolayer coverage per imaged area, rather than local variations in residual contamination at a given temperature.